vmware-archive/streaming-runtimes/docs/samples/anomaly-detection/anomaly-detection.md

 ## Implementation details

-One possible way of implementing the above scenario with the help of the `Streaming Runtime` is to define three Streams and one `Processor` custom resources and use the Processor's built-in query capabilities.
+We can implement the anomaly detection scenario with the help of the `Streaming Runtime`.
+We define three `Streams` and two `Processor` custom resources.

-(Note: for the purpose of the demo we will skip the explicit CusterStream definitions and instead will enable auth-provisioning for those).
+_Note: for the purpose of the demo we will skip the explicit CusterStream definitions and instead will enable auth-provisioning for those._

 Given that the input authorization attempts stream uses an Avro data format like this: